Randomness and Differentiability: Introduction

 \n \emph{Algorithmic randomness.} The idea in algorithmic randomness is to think of a real as random if it is in no \emph{effective} null set.
 To specify an algorithmic randomness notion, one has to specify a type of effective null set, which is usually done by introducing a test concept.
 Failing the test is the same as being in the null set.

 A hierarchy of algorithmic randomness notions has been developed, each one corresponding to certain aspects of our intuition.
-A central one is \emph{\ML\ randomness}.
+Traditionally, the central notion has been \emph{\ML\ randomness}.
 A $\SI 1$ set $\+G \sub [0,1]$ has the form $\bigcup_m A_m$, where $A_m$ is an open interval with dyadic rational endpoints obtained effectively from $m$.
 Let $\leb$ denote the usual Lebesgue measure on the unit interval.
 A~\emph{Martin-L\"of test} is a sequence of uniformly $\SI 1$ sets $(\mathcal G_m) \sN m$ in the unit interval such that $\leb \mathcal G_m \le \tp{-m}$ for each $m$.
 The algorithmic null set it describes is $\bigcap_m \+ G_m$.

-A notion implied by \ML{} randomness is computable randomness: a real is \emph{computably random} if no computable betting strategy can win on its binary expansion (see Subsection~\ref{ss:randomness_notions} for detail).
+Schnorr \cite{Schnorr:75} maintained that Martin-L\"of randomness is already too powerful to be considered algorithmic, because it is based on computably enumerable objects as tests.
+He proposed a weaker notion: a real is called \emph{computably random} if no computable betting strategy can win on its binary expansion (see Subsection~\ref{ss:randomness_notions} for detail).
+We will see that this is the appropriate notion for studying almost-everywhere differentiability of important classes of computable functions.